MccreeZhao/QAMFace/README.md

 - For data augmentation, we simply apply horizental flip.
 If you want use more complicated process to achieve higher performance, please refer to [face.evoLVe](https://github.com/ZhaoJ9014/face.evoLVe.PyTorch/) which proved good examples.

 ### Model Training and Validation
 - Hyper parameters such as batch-size, learning rate can be edited in train.py.
+- Hyper parameters of loss functions such as $s$ and $m$ can be edited in model.py
 - Run train.py to train and validate the model.
 - Use tensorboard to monitor the training log : `tensorboard --logdir='./'`.